 Year II: Clerkship

 In the second year of the program students will undertake approximately 48 weeks of supervised clinical placements.
-Core experiences will take place in family medicine, pediatrics, medicine, surgery, emergency medicine, and psychiatry.
+Core experiences will take place in family medicine, pediatrics, geriatrics, internal medicine, surgery, emergency medicine, and psychiatry.
 Placements will take place in Hamilton, in the expanded McMaster campuses of St. Catharines and Kitchener/Waterloo, and in the broader Ontario community.
 Elective placements will round out the balance of the clinical year and will allow students to pursue additional career interests.